dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

     -   Give users more autonomy to manage their conflicting vulnerabilities to water shortages.

+Key Model Ideas

+1.  **Lake Mead water level is the sum of the protection elevation plus each user’s available water.**

+    ![A diagram of water evaporation Description automatically generated](media/4890d2b6825df736576fb0d97b5371f3.png)

+1.  **Each user manages all their available water not just prior conserved water.**

+![A white background with black text Description automatically generated](media/5d5e1f07842cc149e1993f61d5e69a12.png)

+1.  **Tribal Nations of the Lower Basin manage their own settled water rights**

+![A graph with different colored text Description automatically generated with medium confidence](media/18f464fdb3c589da78c43865b1c33b2c.png)

-This document provides context information for each individual and group choice within the immersive model.
+This User Guide provides context information for each individual and group choice within the immersive model.
 The document also explains how choices build on existing Colorado River management (Appendix A).
 The document also suggests potential values to enter for user choices.

 Find quick links to this support information -- the sections and subsections of